Home » Autism Advocacy » Center Stage: Famous People With Autism

 Sir Anthony Hopkins

-Actor, director, and film producer Anthony Hopkins has won several accolades such as an Academy Award, three BAFTAs, two Emmys and the Cecil B. DeMille Award.
-He revealed: “Well, I’ve been diagnosed with asperger’s, but I’m high end…”
+Actor, director, and film producer Anthony Hopkins has won several accolades, including an Academy Award, three BAFTAs, two Emmys, and the Cecil B. DeMille Award.
+He revealed: “I’ve been diagnosed with Asperger’s, but I’m high- end.
+A lot of people with Asperger’s are highly functional but inconsistent.
+They have nervous ticks, nervous habits, inconsistently obsessive thinking.”

-Sir Anthony describes himself as “a poor learner”, which he believes caused him to be ridiculed in early life and led to an inferiority complex.
+Sir Anthony describes himself as “a poor learner,” which he believes caused him to be ridiculed in early life and led to an inferiority complex.
 He states he grew up believing that he was stupid and had a sheer contempt for authority.

 “They put me in the boarding school because they didn’t know what else to do with me,” he said.
-“So, my school history was poor and I think that breeds in any child a lot of anger and loneliness.”
+“So, my school history was poor, and I think that breeds in any child a lot of anger and loneliness.”

-When questioned about his work ethic, Sir Anthony has stated he reads character lines until they become natural and he can recite them without thinking; and once he has performed a part, he “discards” it.
-Despite his challenges, Sir Anthony has become a force to be reckoned with in the acting world.
+When questioned about his work ethic, Sir Anthony has stated he reads character lines until they become natural, and he can recite them without thinking; and once he has performed a part, he “discards” it.

 Chris Packham

-Chris Packham is an English naturalist, nature photographer, television presenter, and author.
+Chris Packham is an English naturalist, photographer, television presenter, and author.
+He was diagnosed with Asperger’s in his 40s.

 During his school years, Packham was often taunted and insulted by his peers, but he could not understand why.
-He describes this time in his life as a “dark place” and says the happiest time of his life was the six months he spent with a Kestrel (a bird), that he taught how to fly.
+He describes this time in his life as a “dark place” and says the happiest time of his life was the six months he spent with a Kestrel (a bird), whom he taught how to fly.

 He has commented his love for animals has been simpler than forging a relationship with people.
-Packham’s partner describes him as sometimes being “like an alien” and admits it is “hard to deal with his lack of empathy”.

 When asked about his experience as an autistic person, Packham shared it has allowed him to experience the world differently.
 Although he has heightened senses which can be overwhelming, and a mind that often wonders, he believes being “able to see things and hear things that most people can’t is a gift.”